-Popularly used in traditional Chinese medicine, this herb not only keeps the skin hydrated, but it also encourages the production of collagen, thus preventing the early formation of wrinkles.
+Popularly used in traditional Chinese medicine, this herb not only keeps the skin hydrated but also encourages the production of collagen, thus preventing the early formation of wrinkles.
 Moreover, ginseng contains high levels of phytochemicals that protect the skin against free radicals.

-Other benefits associated with ginseng include improved immune function and increased energy.
+Other benefits associated with ginseng include the improved immune function and increased energy.

-Regularly used for aromatherapy and extremely high in flavonoids, this herb will not only combat inflammation but it also focuses on age spots, fine lines and wrinkles.
+Regularly used for aromatherapy and extremely high in flavonoids, this herb will not only combat inflammation, but also focuses on age spots, fine lines, and wrinkles.

 Used in traditional medicine, the health benefits associated with numeric can be credited to the compound that it contains – curcumin.
 Aside from promoting blood circulation and reducing inflammation, this compound also helps to protect the skin from the first signs of aging – which usually occur as a result of UV damage.